Yorubaname/yorubaname-website/README.md

 The `webapi-module` is built using these other modules and its own functionality is to expose the services the dictionary application offers over a REST API.

-The `website module` is the front facing part of the dictionary.
+The `website module` is the front facing part of the amazing dictionary.
 It is also built using the APIs exposed by the `webapi-module`

 The idea behind this set up is to be able to deploy the `webapi-module` and build services on its API the way the yorubaname dashboard app (whose source can be found here https://github.com/Yorubaname/yorubaname-dashboard) does.